Jamine-W/AdaBrain-Bench/README.md

 ### Run Classification
 After preparing the JSON file, you only need to execute a single command in the command line, to run the Classification task.

-Take LaBraM and EEGPT on BCI-IV-2A as an example.
+Take LaBraM and EEGPT on BCI-IV-2A as examples.
 ```bash
 python run_finetuning.py  --model_name LaBraM  --dataset BCI-IV-2A --task_mod Classification --subject_mod cross --finetune_mod full --norm_method z_score --batch_size 64 --epochs 50 --lr 1e-3  --sampling_rate 200 --seed 0
 ```